Tort Law

 - Credit value: 30 credits at Level 5

-- Convenor: Fred Cowell
+- Convenor: Dr Frederick Cowell

-- Assessment: a three-hour examination and 15 minutes' reading time (100%)
+- Assessment: a three-hour examination (100%)

 Module description

-This module examines the effectiveness of the tort system in compensating individuals suffering personal injury, injury to reputation, psychological damage, economic loss or incursions on private property as a result of accidents, disease or intentional acts.
-Focusing on the tort of negligence, it explores the social, economic and political contexts in which the rules and principles of tort are applied.
+Focusing on the tort of negligence, we explore the social, economic and political contexts in which the rules and principles of tort are applied.

 Learning objectives